 (2) Buy the house we are currently renting.
 We are renting one of my childhood homes and it is a goal to own it.
 We can make our attempt in Summer of 2019.

 (1) Get pregnant.
 While the OB last told me that 35 was considered “geriatric”, it has always been a dream of mine to have three children.
-We have our beautiful son Davin, lost another baby, and are still trying.
+I have my beautiful son Davin, lost another baby, and was still trying.
 It may seem selfish to many that I want another when I have one, but remember, I can desire and wish for anything I want, just as you can.

 I’m only human.
 I can only ask for what is important to me.
 I pray you do the same for yourself.
 If you are unhappy with where you are, be it finances, family, love life, home life, sit back and reflect.
 What would make you happy.
 Many times putting pen to paper (or fingers to computer) will lead you to inspire yourself.